blastomussa/blastomussa/README.md

 a techinical support engineer at a CSP that supports large-scale enterprise Azure environments.

 Aspiring cloud engineer with a passion for working with APIs and cloud technologies.
-Currently honing my IaC skills with terraform and my API skills with Python 😎
+Currently honing my IaC skills with Terraform and my API skills with Python 😎

 📬 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-blasto-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/joseph-courtney)